4rneee/4rneeeBot-Commands/README.md

 4b pyramid (number, message) |
     description: makes a pyramid with the given length of the message. |
     permission: broadcaster and mods

+4b ml (username) |
+    descreption: sends the link to the https://modlookup.3v.fi/ for the guve user. |
+    permission: everyone

 4b monte |
-    description: sends a big square of our king monte. (the square is made of 3rd party emotes, that need to be added to the channel) |
+    description: sends a big square of our king monte https://i.imgur.com/sxCJJsv.png. (this command needs to be added by @4rneee, bacause the square is made of 3rd party emotes, that need to be added to the channel) |
     permission: everyone